dramal23/chronocheck-API/README.md

-# This local API is running on port 4000 !
+# This local API requires Node > v20.12.22 !

-Work in progress.
-It is meant to be run alongside the react chronocheck-front project.
+In order to run the react chronocheck-front project you have to run this project.
+This will run on port 4000.

 # To use it, just run

 ```
+npm i
-node app.js
+node index.js
 ```